orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 During the migration, for each imported Neo4j items (nodes, relationships, constraints and indexes) a completion percentage is written in the shell from where the import has been started, thus allowing to monitor progresses.

-For large imports, a best practice is to monitored also the produced import log, using a program like `tail`, e.g.
+For large imports, a best practice is to monitor also the produced import log, using a program like `tail`, e.g.

 ```
 tail -n 100 -f path_to_orientDB/log/orientdb-neo4j-importer.log